themisir/themisir.com/content/posts/memoization-optimize-expensive-function-calls.md

 }
 ```

-That seems like good enough for most use cases, but we can move futher by separating our cache layer from memoization, so we can use different cache backends for different use cases.
+That seems like good enough for most use cases, but we can move further by separating our cache layer from memoization, so we can use different cache backends for different use cases.
 Ok, let me explain.
 Let's assume you need to use LRU cache on some memoization implementations, or on other cases you might need to distribute that cache across multiple nodes so you decide to use Redis or Memcached to store cached values.
 Instead of reimplementing `Memo` class for different cache backends we can separate both layers so they can become pluggable.

 Let's design an interface for our cache layer.
 As you can see from our above example we've only used 2 methods of `_memo` dictionary: TryGetValue - to check if value exists, and get the value and `[key] = value` setter to cache a new value.
 So, our interface will be going to have similar interface: